 The next time something is bothering you or you don’t feel like yourself, try clearing your mind with a walk in nature.
 When you combine exercise with nature, it’s like going to the doctor — minus the bills and pills.

 By taking a hike in the quiet wilderness, you naturally increase energy and vitality.
 So if your life seems extra stressful and you’re missing out on the self-care you need, go out into nature.
 Remember, the more time you spend in awe-inspiring environments, the more life satisfaction you’ll have.
 It’s a great way to reconnect with your true self.

 It’s true, some issues require serious or medical attention, however, sometimes a scary symptom has a simple solution.
 So before you make any rash decisions, try a quick healthy mindset shift first.
 Get outside, walk around, breathe deeply.
 While it may not sound profound, it’s scientifically proven that spending time in nature is all it takes to regain some true, inner peace.

-After you go for your hike this weekend to reconnect with the earth and your mind, body, and spirit . . . join us for a free NeuroGym training session where we use the latest breakthroughs in neuroscience research to help you reprogram your brain for success.
-Start accomplishing your goals!
+After you go for your hike this weekend to reconnect with the earth and your mind, body, and spirit . . . join us for a free training event session where we’ll show you the latest breakthroughs in neuroscience research to help you reprogram your brain for success.
+Start accomplishing your goals today!

 We’d love to hear from you!

 Have you tried this?
 Does spending time in nature help you?
 Let us know in the comments below!

 NeuroGym Team: NeuroGym’s Team of experts consists of neuroscientists, researchers, and staff who are enthusiasts in their fields.
 The team is committed to making a difference in the lives of others by sharing the latest scientific findings to help you change your life by understanding and using the mindset, skill set and action set to change your brain.